JessRudder/RailsConf/talk-draft.md

 It was a mid-sized neighborhood store with a mix of traffic coming from the surrounding homes and businesses.
 We were actually right across the street from one of the big game studios so we'd always have a spike in business right before the next Call of Duty was supposed to be finished.
 It was a nice mix of customers and most of the regulars were great....but there was one....(there always is).

 Susie <put an asterisk with name changed to protect the guilty> would come in 3-4 times per week...and she always had the same order.
-"Triple espresso please"....
+"Double espresso please"....

-======= REMOVE THIS PART ======
-It seems that someone had discovered a vulnerability in the Ruby Bucks system.
-There was a brief moment between the time where I set the drink out and when Bill picked the drink up when nobody was watching the drink.
-In that moment, it was simple for someone sketchy caffeine addict to abscond with coffee that didn't belong to them.

-======= END REMOVE =========
+I'd make small talk as we finished the transaction...

+"How's it going Susie?"

+"*sigh* Oh...you know....not so well...."

+She'd launch into some tale of woe...things that just weren't going well (mind you, she was a customer that was in 3-4 times per week and it was always the same deal).
+Then, right as I'd hand her the change, she'd perk up a bit and say, "But if you made that a triple latte instead, it'd be better..."

+Every.
+Single.
+Time.

+She'd wait for that transaction to end and then she'd try to sneak something else in there.

 Which brings me to our topic - safety and security in coffee shops.

 Wait....that doesn't sound right....hmmm...maybe save that for a java conference.

-So...we're web developers which is awesome because we don't have to worry about people stealing

-Our web applications have similar vulnerabilites.
-A brief moment in time, where, if we're not careful, no one is minding the database and shady characters can walk off with something more valuable than coffee.
+Well, we're a room full of (mostly) web developers.
+So, lets talk about security in web apps instead.

+At the risk of stretching a metaphor a bit too far, I'd argue that our web applications have a vulnerability that's very similar to the one Susie was exploiting at that old coffee shop.

+SQL injection.

+We'll go into more detail in a minute, but, in brief, it's when someone closes out a legitimate transaction with your database then immediately tries to sneak more database interactions in there in order to walk off with something a whole lot more valuable than coffee.
 And, I know what you're thinking...."We're developers!
 There's nothing more valuable than coffee."
 But, in this case, there is...it's your customer's private information.

-------- End Intro -------

 When we talk about security vulnerabilities, we expect that we're talking about something new.
 A vulnerability that was just discovered in the past few weeks.
 Something like Heartbleed where it's announced publicly the same day a patch is released.